yioguz/LBONet/README.md

 ```
 ## 🧪 Example Forward Pass

-Below is a code snippet demonstrating how LBONet can be integrated into another architecture—in this case, a PointNet++-style network—for various downstream tasks.
+Below is a code snippet demonstrating how LBONet can be integrated into another architecture—in this case, a PointNet++-style network—for various downstream tasks, backend can be chosen based on preference, as long as gradients backpropagated are informative enough.
+An auxillary loss such as NT-XENT can help improve performance furhter.
 Unlike traditional approaches that use fixed HKS descriptors, LBONet learns task-driven HKS embeddings, adapting the spectral representation to the specific objective.

 ```python
 def forward(self, vertices, faces, edges, feature_vector, feature_vectorP, feature_vectorf, el, ts,